10 Nov Before You Kill Yourself, Do Some Drugs in the Jungle

 Some say that plant medicine is like ten years of therapy in one session.
 After many years of trying different types of therapies myself, I can only agree.
 In my experience, talking and intellectualizing with a therapist can only get me so far.
 There are many things that I’ve known in my head without being able to feel it in my heart.

 For example, my on-and-off relationship with my parents.
 I’ve understood logically that they’ve loved and cared for me based on their words and actions.
 But it was not until my first ayahuasca ceremony that I could feel their love for me – and love them back.

 Why Is Something That Saves Lives Illegal?

 Another thing is that emptiness in myself that I’ve had as long as I can remember.
 The feelings of unworthiness that I was desperately trying to cover up by distracting myself with alcohol, emotional eating, sex, shopping – you name it.

-Of course I “knew” logically that I deserved better than ruining myself.
-Of course, I’d much prefer to be nice to myself.
+Of course, I “knew” by logic that I deserved better than ruining myself.
+Of course, I’d much prefer to be good to myself.
 But still, I somehow couldn’t manage to be kind and respectful to myself.
 That was probably the greatest gift that ayahuasca gave me: it finally filled my void and made me love and respect myself.